rmraya/Terms/README.md

 ## Usage

-Execute `dist/extractTerms.sh` or `dist\extractTerms.bat` and the program will display the following usage information:
+Execute `dist/extractTerms.sh` or `dist\extractTerms.cmd` and the program will display the following usage information:

 ``` bash
 INFO: Usage: